 You bought the camera loaded with a roll which took 100 photographs.
 The camera was small and without heavy, bulky equipment, it could be taken where ever you wanted to go.
 When the roll was shot, you sent the camera to Kodak.
 They returned the prints and the camera loaded with a fresh film.
 The $25 cost of the camera plus printing costs, however, limited photography to the affluent middle class.

 This changed for ever in 1900 when the Brownie camera was introduced for $1.
-Now most Americans could afford one.
+This was not quite as cheap as it seems.
+That would be more than $30 dollars in 2019 dollars.
+Now most middle-class Americans could afford one.
 The number of informal snbapshots increase exponetially beginnuing in 1900.
 It is no accident that large numbers of family "snap shots" began appearing.
 Family snap shots meant that children might be photographed around the house at any time of the day.
 Indeed they were so easy to use that children might even take the photographs themselves.
 The Brownie and the sanp shot were a marvelous inovation to the social historian.
 The resulting snapshots provided wonderful images of everyday life.
 Photographs of children were no longer limited to an occasional visit to the photographic studio when they were dressed in their best clothes.
 Begining in 1900 one starts to see children in their everyday clothes engaged in day to day activities around the house.
 Not only do we get a much more relaistic look at how children were dressed, but we have a multitude of images showing their homes and everyday activities in and around the home.
 It is Georege Eastman and his Brownie that brought this about.

 The Kodak Brownie was the first mass-produced camera (1900).
 It finally suceeded in taking photography out of the studio and putting it in the hands of the general public, not only because it was simple to operate, easily carried, and relatively inexpensive.
 The Kodak Brownie the many sucessors which folloed in great profussion all relied on a basic technical innovation--modern film, especially roll film.
 This was first produced by George Eastman (1885) who subsequently followed with the Brownie.
 [A side issue is why did so many technical advances come from America and still do.
 Very few teachers pose this question and very few American students can answer this question.]